jrarama/graphics/README.md

-# Logo
+# Graphics
-My collections of logos that I created
+My collections of graphics that I created